-- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and Carbon Cloud/School Broadband.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: termly checks are undertaken by a DSL, checks are undertaken with two members of staff present (Ros Selby and Andrew Kilbride), checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present (e.g. headteachers office), checks are logged/recorded, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL etc.in line with this policy.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service providers/staff.
+Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: - Monthly checks (as appropriate to your specific risk profile/assessment) are undertaken by a DSL, - Checks are undertaken with at least two members of staff present - Checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present (e.g. in the headteachers office), - checks are undertaken on a range of devices/accounts to test different filtering policies (this will be required if there are different policies in use, for example different policies for staff groups, visitors and/or pupils) and device configurations (this will be required if the school uses mobile devices such as tablets, eReaders etc.), checks are logged/recorded, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL etc.in line with this policy